 2. JavaScript & Front-End Frameworks: Adding Interactivity

-• JavaScript makes websites dynamic by enabling features like animations, form validation, and real-time updates.
+- JavaScript makes websites dynamic by enabling features such as animation, form verification and real-time updates.

-• Front-end libraries and frameworks like React, Vue, and Angular simplify development by providing reusable components and structured coding approaches.
+- Front-end libraries and frameworks (like React, Vue, and Angular) can help facilitate growth by providing organizations with reusable components and structured code.

 4. API Integration: Connecting with External Data